ThKrypt/QualCoder/10-Reports.md

 The case attribute selection option will select the entire text file, rather than the sections assigned to cases.

 One option for now is to use Reports > Database queries.
+In the upcoming 3.6 version onwards there is a default query that will do this.

-Create and run a SQL query like the following example:
+In earlier versions do this below, create and run a SQL query like the following example:

 ```
 SELECT case_text.caseid, attribute.name as 'Case attribute', attribute.value, case_text.pos0,